Andrealavi/compilers-assignments/fourth_assignment/README.md

-# Custom LLVM Loop Fusion Pass
+# Fourth Assignment - Loop Fusion Pass

 This folder contains a custom LLVM pass that implements the Loop Fusion optimization.
 This pass was developed as the fourth assignment for the Compilers exam.